modflowpy/flopy/README.md

 ### Version 3.2.3
 * `flopy.utils.CellBudgetFile` returns a numpy recarray for list based budget data.
 Previously a dictionary with the `node` number and `q` were returned.
 The recarray will return the `node` number, `q`, and the `aux` variables for list based budget data.
 * Added support for the SEAWAT viscosity (VSC) package.
+* Mt3d model was redesigned based on recent changes to the Modflow model.
+Mt3d packages rewritten to support multi-species.
+Primary packages can be loaded (btn, adv, dsp, ssm, gcg).
+Array utilities modified to read some MT3D RARRAY formats.
+* Fixed array loading functionality for case when the CNSTNT value is zero.
+If CNSTNT is zero and is used as an array multiplier, it is changed to 1 (as done in MODFLOW).

 ### Version 3.2.2
 * *FloPy<sub>3</sub>* now supports some simple plotting capabilities for two- and three-dimensional model input data array classes  and transient two-dimensional stress period input data using the `.plot()` methods associated with the data array classes (`util_2d`, `util_3d`, and `transient_2d`).
 The model results reader classes (`HeadFile`, `UcnFile`, and `CellBudgetFile`) have also been extended to include a `.plot()` method that can be used to create simple plots of model output data.
 See the notebook [flopy3_PlotArrayExample](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/Notebooks/flopy3_PlotArrayExample.ipynb).